Hillside Dams: History

 The Hillside Dams area history dates back to the Stone Age as there were various Stone Age tools and rock shelters discovered within the area.
 In the 19th century it was one of King Lobengula's favourite villages to relax at.
 In 1895 Rhodesian workers started constructing infrastructure for commercial water supply.
 It was then that the name Hillside Dams was adopted after completion of the structures in 1898.
 Unfortunately the structure collapsed.

 In 1924 the Hillside Dams were sold to Bulawayo City Council, and the dams for water supply were changed.
 Thereafter the area became a low density residential suburb known as Hillside.
 In 1942 Hillside Dams was designated as a National Monument.

 Features

 Flora

 The woodland vegetation of Hillside Dams is mainly dominated by Terminalia, Acacia, Burkea, Sclerocarya and Peltophorum.
+In addition to these trees, the area supports a diverse array of plants including various shrubs, grasses, and flowering species that contribute to the rich biodiversity.
+The ecosystem also hosts a variety of fungi and mushrooms, which play a crucial role in nutrient cycling and supporting the health of the woodland.
 The trees are labelled by numbers and you can refer somewhere to the meanings of the numbers.
-There is also an Aloe Garden with different types of Aloe vera.
+There is also an Aloe Garden with different types of Aloe.